dafoumiR24/Expression-Profiles-Validation/README.md

 cor_heatmap (NORM_EXPR_VALUES, features_of_interest, outputFileFolder)
 ```

+__Description__

-__Description__:For user defined feature, this function performs a graphical display of correlation matrices (correlation coefficients) of positive and and negative correlations of this feature with all other features respectively.<br/>
+For user defined feature, this function performs a graphical display of correlation matrices (correlation coefficients) of positive and and negative correlations of this feature with all other features respectively.<br/>

 __Input arguments__